mrelac/metadata_interval_bug/README.md

 ## Developer reporting bug:
 Mike Relac

-## Test project that shows behaviour:

 ## Description:
 Certain `IcyMetadata` streams served up by `JustAudio` can become out-of-sync such that the `IcyMetadata.Info` content doesn't get updated to match the `IcyMetadata.Headers` content.
-In testing, the `IcyMetadata.Headers` always looks correct.
-However, when a stream's `IcyMetadata.Headers.metadataInterval` is _**-1**_, the `IcyMetadata.Info` served up appears to be the content served up by the previous `JustAudio` stream.
+In testing, the `IcyMetadata.Headers` always looked correct.
+However, when a stream's `IcyMetadata.Headers.metadataInterval` was _**-1**_, the `IcyMetadata.Info` served up appeared to be the content of the previous `JustAudio` stream.
 This is the only condition I've found where this happens.

 ## Steps to reproduce:
-This test project automates the following steps.
+*Note: The flutter project [metadata_interval_bug](https://github.com/mrelac/metadata_interval_bug) provides an easy way to visualize this bug.*
+Steps are:
 1. Using `JustAudio` with a component that dumps `IcyMetadata` content, play radio station **WETF** at https://ssl-proxy.icastcenter.com/get.php?type=Icecast&server=199.180.72.2&port=9007&mount=/stream&data=mp3.
 1. Look at the IcyMetadata headers and info.
 Note that: